khush-patel-001/House-Price-Prediction/README.md

 ## Project Overview

 The "House Price Prediction" project aims to accurately estimate housing prices using machine learning techniques.
 This end-to-end solution leverages powerful Python libraries including NumPy, Pandas, Matplotlib, Seaborn, and Scikit-learn, to analyze and model real estate data.
-The highlight of this project is the use of the XGBoost Regressor algorithm, achieveda high R² score of **91.44%**, demonstrating excellent predictive performance.
+The highlight of this project is the use of the XGBoost Regressor algorithm, achieved high R² score of **91.44%**, demonstrating excellent predictive performance.

 ## Introduction